aws-samples/amazon-eks-refarch-cloudformation/README.md

 ## Node Labels, Taints and Tolerations

-By default, all the on-demand instances will have **asgnode=yes** label while spot instances will have **spotfleet=yes**.
+By default, all the on-demand instances will have **lifecycle=OnDemand** label while spot instances will have **lifecycle=Ec2Spot**.
 Use the node selector to better schedule your workload

 ![](images/01-2.png)

 Additionally, all the spot instances have a **spotInstance=true:PreferNoSchedule** taint.
-To deploy your Pod on spot instances, use the node label selector to specify **spotfleet=yes**, otherwise the pod will not be scheduled on the spot instances unless it has relevant toleration. ([Taint and Toleration in Kubernetes](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/)).
+To deploy your Pod on spot instances, use the node label selector to specify **lifecycle=Ec2Spot**, otherwise the pod will not be scheduled on the spot instances unless it has relevant toleration. ([Taint and Toleration in Kubernetes](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/)).

 # Spot Termination Handling